-There are a few different ways to request files from clients, and shared drives are popular among agencies.
+There are a few different ways to request files from clients, but shared drives are particularly popular among agencies.
+These allow your clients to upload large files to a designated folder, so you get a centralized hub for all kinds of project documents.

-Get files from your clients faster than you have in the past, and kick endless email reminders to the curb.
-Content Snare is easy to use and doesn’t require your clients to have a Content Snare account.
+Get the right files from your clients on time and kick endless email threads to the curb.
+Our platform is super easy to use and doesn’t require your clients to have a Content Snare account.

 What is a OneDrive file request?